Film director: Compensation

 Film directors usually are self-employed and hired per project based on recommendations and industry reputation.
 Compensation might be arranged as a flat fee for the project, as a weekly salary, or as a daily rate.

-A handful of top Hollywood directors made from $133.3 million to $257.95 million in 2011, such as James Cameron and Steven Spielberg, but the average United States film directors and producers made $89,840 in 2018.
-A new Hollywood director typically gets paid around $400,000 for directing their first studio film.
+A handful of top Hollywood directors made from $133.3 million to $257.95 million in 2011, such as James Cameron and Steven Spielberg, but United States film directors and producers made $89,840 on average in 2018.
+A new Hollywood director is typically paid around $400,000 for directing their first studio film.

 The average annual salary in England is £50,440, in Canada is $62,408, and in Western Australia it can range from $75,230 to $97,119.
 In France, the average salary is €4000 per month, paid per project.
 Luc Besson was the highest paid French director in 2017, making €4.44 million for Valerian and the City of a Thousand Planets.
 That same year, the top ten French directors' salaries in total represented 42% of the total directors' salaries in France.

 Film directors in Japan average a yearly salary from ¥4 million to ¥10 million, and the Directors Guild of Japan requires a minimum payment of ¥3.5 million.
 Korean directors make 300 million to 500 million won for a film, and beginning directors start out making around 50 million won.
 A Korean director who breaks into the Chinese market might make 1 billion won for a single film.